jamil2388/RAG/README.md

 ## Tokenizers
 In this notebook, 3 different tokenizers have been implemented from HuggingFace library - BPE, WordPiece and Unigram.
 These tokenizers produce different tokens with the same input text.
 The effects can be studied through this notebook

+## Tokenization_Practicals
+Here, we can see the practical implications of different tokenization methods